Sargamp16/sdet-journey-2026/day-02/README.md

 A function is a reusable block of code that performs a specific task.

-Example:

 ```typescript
 function addNumbers(a, b) {
     return a + b;
 }
 ```

-The function can then be called:
+The function can be called using:

 ```typescript
 addNumbers(10, 20);